Touchless payments at dine-in restaurants in the wake of Covid

 As states such as Georgia, Florida and Texas begin to allow restaurants to cautiously reopen, it offers some understanding – for the first time – of what dining out will look and feel like in the wake of COVID-19.

-With strict state guidelines in place, restaurants are quickly adapting their hospitality experience to accommodate new health and safety protocols, including the physical distancing between people, the prudent use of sanitizer and facemasks, and all things touchless – including the payment process.
+With strict state guidelines in place, restaurants are quickly adapting their hospitality experience to accommodate new health and safety protocols, including the physical distancing between people, the prudent use of sanitizer and facemasks, and all things touchless –including the contactless payment options for restaurants.

 A truly touchless payment process has never been more important in the restaurant industry.
 It’s now a key piece to a larger effort for re-building public confidence in dining out and the general return of the full-service restaurant industry.

 While most people are familiar with contactless payments, like Apple Pay and Google Pay – which use near field communication (NFC) to conduct payments with device-to-device proximity – these are not the only way for restaurant operators ot present customers with a touchless payment experience.

 By extending the POS to the table, it’s possible for nearly any restaurant to adapt their payment experience so that there’s never the need for customers or employees to handle credit cards.
 Instead, there’s a need to reduce contact between the server and customer.
 There’s a solution to this that also enables restaurant operators to reliably meet the government’s new requirements.

 Imagine for a moment that you’re seated with a friend at your favorite upscale restaurant.
 You may be wearing protective masks and you’re sitting six feet from the nearest guests.
 The new normal as we know it.